Nomad: Ultimate Mini WIFI Media Server

 What You'll Need

-Below is a general list of what you'll need to complete the Jcorp Nomad project.
-I've also included a few notes on how to swap out components depending on your goals > whether you're looking to save money, go fully portable, or make it uniquely your own.
+Below is a general list of the hardware, software, and accessories you’ll need to complete the Jcorp Nomad project.
+I’ve included notes on options for customizing your build depending on your goals, whether you want to save money, maximize portability, or make it uniquely your own.

 Note: The links below are Amazon affiliate links.
-If you click one and end up buying something, I might earn a few cents, just enough to fund more SD cards and maybe, one day, a coffee that isn't instant.
-Thanks for keeping the project alive (and me caffeinated).
+If you click and buy something, I might earn a few cents—just enough to fund more SD cards and maybe one day a coffee that isn’t instant.
+Thanks for supporting the project (and keeping me caffeinated)!

-This all-in-one development board powers the entire project, Wi-Fi, display, and SD card support all on a single compact PCB.
-While there are other ways to build this using separate components, this board is the easiest, cleanest, and most space-efficient method.
+This all-in-one development board powers the entire project: Wi-Fi, display, and SD card support all on a single compact PCB.
+While it’s possible to build a Nomad using separate components, this board is by far the easiest, cleanest, and most space-efficient method.

 1. SquareLine Studio – For editing the touchscreen UI using LVGL

-2. Arduino IDE or PlatformIO – To compile and upload the code to the ESP32-S3
+2. Arduino IDE or PlatformIO – To compile and upload the firmware to the ESP32-S3

-3. Web Browser – Used for testing the media portal and UI after flashing
+3. Web Browser – For testing the media portal and UI after flashing

-Everything used in this project is free to download and cross-platform (Windows, macOS, Linux).
-No professional coding experience is needed, if you can copy-paste, follow a few steps, and aren’t afraid of a few compile errors, you’ll be fine.
+All software tools used are free, cross-platform, and beginner-friendly.
+No professional coding experience is needed, if you can copy-paste, follow a few instructions, and tolerate some compile errors, you’ll do great.

-1. My code isn’t perfect (it's held together by duct tape and good vibes), but if you get stuck, just drop a comment and I’ll try to help however I can!
+My code isn’t perfect (it’s held together with duct tape and good vibes), but if you get stuck, feel free to drop a comment and I’ll try to help however I can!
+Also check out the discussions page on github, lots of documentation of past issues and ideas.

 Get the Code and SD Card Layout